Physical activity, exercise and overuse injuries

 If your body responds well to the applied stress it will adapt and become more efficient at that particular activity, for instance: cardiovascular, muscle strength, muscle endurance or flexibility.

-If your body does not respond well to the applied stress then it will begin to break down and may fail resulting in an assortment of injuries and possible disablement.
+If your body does not respond well to the applied stress then it will begin to break down give in to an assortment of injuries and possible disablement.

-The most common injuries associated with physical activity, and these can also be associated with work related activities, are overuse injuries which usually have no specific origin, and often become chronic.
+The most common injuries associated with physical activity are overuse injuries which usually have no specific origin, and often become chronic.

 Symptoms such as discomfort, swelling, and limited motion around a particular joint or muscle arise, can last for weeks, may not be resolved, and may worsen.

-An acute injury may also be accompanied by enduring pain, swelling, limited motion and limitation or inability to perform the normal function associated with that body part.
+An acute injury may also be accompanied by lasting pain, swelling, limited motion and limitation or inability to perform the normal function associated with that body part.

 Muscle and connective tissue injuries, such as strains and sprains, are most frequent.